robtweed/mg-webComponents/TUTORIAL.md

         };

-## 2) Define your assembly as a JSON Object named *component*
+## 2) Define your Assembly as a JSON Object named *component*

-This JSON object will define the assembly of WebComponent(s) you want to use, and apply state properties to it/them when loaded.
+This JSON object will define the Assembly of WebComponent(s) you want to use, and optionally apply state properties to it/them when loaded.

 In our simple example above, we're just using/loading a single WebComponent - our *tutorial-dev-simple* one, and then setting its *text* state property.
 Doing so will cause the *tutorial-dev-simple*